 This article is part of our ongoing series about post-production workflow with Phase One Capture One.
-As a Sony camera owner you get Capture One Express (for Sony) with your purchase.
 In this series, we’ll show you how to get more out of the software.
 Of course, you don’t have to be a Sony shooter to make use of these tips.
 They’re for anyone who wants to use Capture One.

 Like most imaging software, Capture One offers a huge variety of keyboard shortcuts to help your workflow.
 Capture One goes a step further in offering complete customisation of all the shortcuts.
 There are very good reasons to use shortcuts and reduce your dependency on the mouse and menu systems.